scordykp/learn/replit.md

 # C++ Console Application

 ## Overview
-This is a simple C++ console application that demonstrates basic C++ program structure.
-The program outputs "Test" to the console.
+This is a simple C++ console application that demonstrates unsigned integer types in C++.
+The program displays the size (in bytes) of different unsigned integer types: `unsigned short`, `unsigned int`, `unsigned long`, and `unsigned long long`.

 ## Project Setup
 - **Language**: C++ (C++03 standard)